 You also get 26 resistance levels and 30 built in programs in addition to all of the features and capabilities that the RW200 offers.

 One thing that definitely separates the NordicTrack rowing machines from the others is iFit Coach.
-You will find elements of the program elsewhere, but no other system gives you endless workout choices, Google maps of any location and tracking/sharing capability, along with nutrition recommendations and in-club classes.
+You will find elements of the program elsewhere, but no other system gives you endless workout choices, Google maps of any location and tracking/sharing capability, along with nutrition recommendations and in-studio on demand classes.

-You can't find iFit on any other rowing machine, even sister company ProForm's 440R rower, which is made by the same company ICON Fitness.
+You can't find iFit on any other rowing machine, even sister company ProForm's 440R rower, which is made by the same manufacturer ICON Fitness.

 Other separators include the number of built in workouts, outside of those available in iFit.
-The base RW200 has 20, the up-level RW500 has 30.
+The base RW200 has 20, the up-level RW500 and RW900 have 30.
 Other rowing machines in this price range typically have 10 workouts or fewer.

 How do they compare to the higher end brands?
-The RW200 at $599 doesn't really compete with the commercial brands, but the RW500 at around $1499 does.
-That's the only comparison where NordicTrack falls short.
+The RW200 at $599 doesn't really compete with the commercial brands, but the RW500 at around $999 and RW900 at $1599 definitely do.
+That's the only comparison where NordicTrack falls a bit short.

-For example, the Concept 2 Model D has a max weight capacity of 500 lbs., which is double the max user weight on the RW500.
+For example, the Concept 2 Model D has a max weight capacity of 500 lbs., which is double the max user weight on the RW500 and RW900.

 We like the NordicTrack rowing machines, and user reviews have been quite positive.
 The iFit Coach technology takes your workouts to a whole new level, with plenty of features to keep you motivated and entertained.

-You get a lot of built in programs, comfortable seat, adjustable foot straps and console, music system with speakers, plenty of resistance levels and strong warranties on both machines.
+You get a lot of built in programs, comfortable seat, adjustable foot straps and console, music compatibility with speaker system, plenty of resistance levels and strong warranties on all machines.

-Casual rowers will appreciate all of the extras on the RW500, but more serious rowers will be better served with a Concept 2 rower, which is less expensive and much more commercial-grade.
+Casual rowers will appreciate all of the extras on the RW500 and RW900, but more serious rowers will be better served with a Concept 2 rower, which is less expensive and much more commercial-grade.